Imperial Tobacco dominated the British tobacco trade throughout the twentieth century.

 American Tobacco sold Ogden to Imperial in 1902, and both companies agreed to avoid its rivals’ domestic market.
 The global market was to be catered for by a new company called British American Tobacco, with a two third stake held by American Tobacco and one third held by Imperial.

-By 1920 Imperial Tobacco had 72.5 percent of the British tobacco market, including 91 percent of all cigarette sales.
+Imperial Tobacco held 87.5 percent of the British tobacco market in 1913.
+This share had declined to 72.5 percent by 1920, but included 91 percent of all cigarette sales.

 By the late 1920s Imperial Tobacco had seen its virtual monopoly on cigarettes corroded by the re-emergence of competitors such as Carreras, Gallaher and Godfrey Phillips.